 The Education Policy Fellowship Program (EPFP) is a national professional development program sponsored by the Institute for Educational Leadership (IEL) that provides potential leaders with the knowledge and networks to advance the core issues of education policy.
 Each participating state has autonomy over its program.

-It is an initiative of the Georgia Partnership for Excellence in Education and is co-sponsored by the Andrew Young School of Policy Studies at Georgia State University and the Office of the Vice President for Public Service and Outreach at the University of Georgia.
+It is an initiative of the Georgia Partnership for Excellence in Education, generously supported by funding from Wells Fargo and co-sponsored by the Andrew Young School of Policy Studies at Georgia State University and the Office of the Vice President for Public Service and Outreach at the University of Georgia.
 The program began in 2008 and connects potential educational leaders with one another to build the capacity for our state to raise the bar for student learning and achievement.

 The program addresses the need for an education leadership development program in the state to provide potential leaders with the knowledge and networks to advance the core issues of education policy.
 It serves as a critical resource for individuals, organizations and the state to increase the knowledge about education policy and linkages between policy and practice.
 Ultimately EPFP seeks to improve the chances of children and youth to succeed.

 The Fellows commit nine months and concentrate on three program strands: public policy, leadership, and professional networking.
 They remain in their full-time positions and use their work environment as the context for examining important leadership and policy issues in Georgia.

 The program provides Fellows with a unique personal development laboratory for applying new insights and for cultivating new skills.
 The participants will hear and discuss education policy with the most respected policy makers in the state and nation.
 At the end of a year, EPFP Fellows will be better informed, more skillful advocates for sound public policy.
 See below what Fellows have to say about the EPFP experience: